kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson1_Writing_Self-Contained_Subqueries.md

     SELECT AVG(emp_count)
     FROM (
         SELECT COUNT(*) AS emp_count
-        FROM Employees
+        FROM Employees e
         WHERE IsActive = 1
-        GROUP BY DepartmentID
+        GROUP BY d.DepartmentID
     ) avg_calc
 )
 ORDER BY ds.AverageSalary DESC;